DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-json-data.md

     Specify the Basic HTTP Authentication parameters or header parameters to access JSON data.

-4. Also, on this page, the wizard shows the specified JSON data's structure.
+4. This wizard page also shows the specified JSON data's structure.
 You can choose all nodes or a subset of nodes.

     ![](../../../images/eurd-web-data-source-wizard-json-select-data-filds.png)